OndrejSzekely/metron_ai_ardagen/docs/architecture.md

 Scenario represents a scenario, which means a scene with all assets, lighting, physics, etc. and camera rigs.
 It means that one scenario has one Master Synthesizer with various Synthesizer Workers and one or more Camera Rigs to record data with various optics and setup.
+See [existing scenarios overview](/docs/scenarios.md) for more details.

 ### Scenarios Manager